What is Web3 used for? What are top web3 use cases? Want to learn more about Web3 real-world applications? Read on to learn more!

 Please include attribution to 101blockchains.com with this graphic. <a href='https://101blockchains.com/blockchain-infographics/'> <img src='https://101blockchains.com/wp-content/uploads/2022/03/Top-Web3-Use-Cases-You-Should-Know.png' alt='Top Web3 Use Cases You Should Know='0' /> </a>

 1. Decentralized Autonomous Organizations

 One of the top entries among blockchain web3 use cases would point at Decentralized Autonomous Organizations or DAOs.
-They are basically online communities under ownership of members of the community.
-The interesting highlight about DAOs is the facility of community governance which depends on consensus of members.
+They are basically online communities under the ownership of members of the community.
+The interesting highlight of DAOs is the facility of community governance which depends on the consensus of members.
 As a matter of fact, one can find out the highlights of web3 in DAOs with decentralization and autonomy.